 Found 4 results

 Hello everybody!
 1st of all I have to introduce one of the best solutions all over the world to build your own Music Server - it's a HDPlex H5 computer case and ATX-compatible fantastic PSU which covers all you needs I think.
-Some monthes before I have used my ordinary home computer to listen my favorite music and setup was: PC with Sotm tX-USBexp USB PCI-E card connected to clock board sCLK-xxxx with Windows 10x64 I have used an hiFace Two - M2Tech (BNC) powered via D.I.Y. adapter from cheap China linear PSU.
+I have to explain some moments before story begins.
+Some time ago I have used my ordinary home computer to listen my favorite music and setup was: PC with Sotm tX-USBexp USB PCI-E card connected to clock board sCLK-xxxx with Windows 10x64 I have used an hiFace Two - M2Tech (BNC) powered via D.I.Y. adapter from cheap China linear PSU.
 For that moment my DAC was Schiit Audio Gungnir Multibit and I was enjoyed quality of this setup at all.
 Than I moved to Audiobyte Hydra converter and plan was to upgrade power for Hydra and Sotm+clock.
 I have ordered THREE PSU at 2 cases - one 5V/5A for Hydra and second 2-in-1 was 9V/3A+9V/2A.

 andru26 posted a topic in Music ServersJust finished the build of my first Audio PC and I wanted to share it here.
 It consists of: - HDPlex 2nd Generation H5 fanless case - Supermicro X11SAE-M motherboard - Intel XEON E3-1245V5 CPU - 2x8Gb Apacer Industrial DDR4 - 32GB Apacer Industrial SSD - JCAT USB Card FEMTO The system is powered by Uptone JS-2 LPS and runs on Win Server 2012 R2 + AO in Core Mode.
 Players I use are Infinity Blade, HQ Player and JRiver, with the first one being my favorite.
 So far, after about ~150 hours of playback I can say that it's a big step up in SQ from the regular PC I used before.
 The sound is much tighter, more articulate and faster.
 The imaging has greatly improved, the background is very dark with much better instrument separation and overall a less digital and more natural presentation.
 I'm posting here a few photos, I hope you enjoy them: Thanks!